 Everybody poops—even pests.

-Even if your first instinct isn’t to get an up-close-and-personal look at pest poop, it can be pretty telling for what sort of pest issue you’re dealing with.
+Even if your first instinct isn’t to get an up-close-and-personal look at pest poop, it can be pretty telling what sort of pest issue you’re dealing with.
 Best of all?
 Relaying some basic poop identification to our service department before your pest control technician comes out can even help your exterminator brainstorm solutions for your home before they even come out for your service call.

 So, here are some tips for identifying the poop of some of Long Island’s most common household pests, so you can tell what sort of pests you’re dealing with…based on what they’ve left behind.

-Mouse Poop
+What Does Mouse Poop Look Like?

 As a Long Island homeowner, it’s likely you’ve encountered mouse droppings at some point or another.
 Mouse droppings usually measure around ¼ inch long, and a single mouse may leave behind as many as 50-75 droppings a day.
 They typically have a granular shape and a dark black color.